Serial and parallel kernelization of Multiple Hitting Set parameterized by the Dilworth number, implemented on the GPU: Preliminaries

 A related frequently studied graph parameter is the neighborhood diversity \citep{Lam12,Gan12,GR15,AAK+20,GKK20}.
 To introduce it, consider the relation~$\sim$ on the vertices of a graph~$G=(V,E)$ such that

 This is an equivalence relation \citep{Lam12} and the \emph{neighborhood diversity~$\delta(G)$} of~$G$ is the number of equivalence classes of~$\sim$.

 \citet{FH78} relate the Dilworth number to many other graph parameters, yet not to the neighborhood diversity, which is frequently used for parameterized complexity analysis but was introduced much later \citep{Lam12}.
-It is not hard to show that the Dilworth number is never larger than the neighborhood diversity, but can be arbitrarily worse:
+It is not hard to show that the Dilworth number is upper-bounded by the neighborhood diversity, but the gap between the two can be arbitrarily large:

 \begin{lemma}\leavevmode \begin{compactenum}[(i)] \item For any graph~$G$, one has $\dn(G)\leq\delta(G)$.

 \item For any~$n\in\N$, there is a graph~$G$ on $2n$~vertices with $1=\dn(G)\leq \delta(G)=2n-1$. \end{compactenum} \end{lemma}